heutelbeck/sapl-policy-engine/sapl-extensions-api/README.md

 }
 ```

-All custom functions must not make use of IO Operations, because these would block the reactive processing within the policy engine.
+All custom functions must not make use of IO operations because these would block the reactive processing within the policy engine.
 Functions must be simple transformations from a list of parameter values to a single output value.
 SAPL functions must not have side effects and should be deterministic.
 Functions are implemented as methods.
 These methods may contain any number of `Val` parameters and a final var args `Val...` parameter.
 A method to be exposed as a SAPL function must be annotated with the `@Function` annotation with the two optional parameters `name` and `docs`.
 A function with `name = "doSomething"` in a function library `some.custom` will be accessible as `some.custom.doSomething` in SAPL or simply as `doSomething` if imported accordingly.
 If `name` is undefined, the name of the method will be used.
 The `docs` parameter will be used for documentation in a UI analogous to the `description` parameter of the library itself and should contain information for a policy author on how to apply the function.
 The methods must have `public` visibility.

 ```java
 @FunctionLibrary(name = "some.custom", description = SomeCustomFunctionLibrary.DESCRIPTION)